 Concerned about your mortgage payments?

-Your banker is on hand to assist you, so please get in touch as soon as possible if you are experiencing any repayment difficulties.
-We can discuss your specific circumstances and ways in which we may be able to support you.
+If you’re worried about missing a mortgage payment, please contact your banker as soon as possible and we can discuss ways we may be able to support you.
 Just talking to us about your circumstances and options will not affect your credit score.

 How we can help

-For a capital repayment mortgage this would mean reducing the amount you pay each month but over a longer period of time.
-For an interest-only mortgage you would still pay the same amount but would have longer to accumulate the capital to repay the lump sum you will owe at the end of the term.
+If you are on a capital repayment mortgage, this means it will reduce the amount you pay each month, but it will take longer to pay off.
+If you are on an interest-only deal, you would still pay the same each month, but it would give you longer to build the capital to repay the original loan.

-- Continuing to miss mortgage payments means we may commence legal proceedings, as a last resort we may repossess and then sell your home.
+If you do continue to miss mortgage payments expected under your contract or any arrangement we’ve agreed, we may commence legal proceedings to collect that money.
+As a last resort, we may repossess and then sell your home.